2022bcd0051-reshmanjali/assignment-part2/README.md

 # Churn Risk Prediction Service (DevOps + MLOps Architecture)

-This project implements a **Churn Risk Prediction microservice** built using FastAPI and integrated with a complete **DevOps lifecycle** including containerization, CI/CD, monitoring, and API observability.

-The system predicts **customer churn risk** using contract type and support ticket history derived from the Telco Customer Churn dataset.
+This project implements a customer churn prediction service using FastAPI, integrated with a complete DevOps pipeline including CI/CD, Docker, and monitoring.
+The system estimates churn risk based on contract type and customer support activity.

-The project demonstrates two complementary architectures:

-- **DevOps Architecture** — infrastructure, CI/CD, containerization, monitoring
-- **MLOps Architecture** — data pipeline, feature engineering, model training, inference

 ---

 # Project Objectives

-The goal of this project is to demonstrate a production-ready machine learning service using modern DevOps practices.
+The goal is to demonstrate how a prediction service can be deployed and managed using DevOps practices.

-Key capabilities implemented:
+Features:

-- REST API for churn risk prediction
+- REST API for churn prediction
-- Rule-based risk evaluation engine
+- Rule-based logic
-- Automated testing pipeline
 - Docker containerization
-- Continuous Integration (CI)
-- Continuous Deployment (CD)
+- CI/CD (GitHub Actions)
-- Monitoring and observability
+- Monitoring with Prometheus & Grafana
-- API documentation
-- Deployment automation
+- Automated testing
 ---

 # Repository Structure